codership/galera/Docs_tommi/python3/source/dealingwithmultimasterconflicts.rst

 the deadlocked transactions, but not all client applications have this logic inbuilt.

-Nevertheless, *Galera Cluster for MySQL* can re-try to autocommit deadlocked transactions on behalf of the client application.
+Nevertheless, Galera Cluster can re-try to autocommit deadlocked transactions on behalf of the client application.
 The ``wsrep_retry_autocommit`` parameter defines how many times the transaction is retried before returning a deadlock error.